+last words

+~~

+✓

 Spiritual landscapes

 Contemporary Aboriginal Paintings From the Collection of Margaret Levi and Robert Kaplan WSU Museum of Art, October 1-December 11, 2010

 Although the details and relationships vary amongst Australian Aboriginal groups, in the beginning the landscape of the world was formed by mythical ancestral beings.
 Every action of these ancestors had landscape consequences.
 According to the fine study Aboriginal Art by Howard Morphy, art establishes a connection with those foundational events, enabling people to maintain contact with a timeless spiritual dimension.
 Beginning in the 19th century, anthropologists trying to understand that relationship referred to "the Dreaming," an exploration of the nature of the world.
 Not surprisingly, the translation is imperfect, and some Aborigines object to its use because the spiritual process is not dreaming, but reality.
 Nevertheless, art is both the means of access to Dreaming and also the product of Dreaming, resulting not only in laws, but maps.

 Left, from top:

-Ngamaloo, 2008, acrylic on linen by Elizabeth Gordon (Balgo Hills region)

-Kapi Pati Yalli, 2000, acrylic on linen by Simon Hogan (Spinifex country)
+Ngamaloo, 2008, acrylic on linen by Elizabeth Gordon (Balgo Hills region) Kapi Pati Yalli, 2000, acrylic on linen by Simon Hogan (Spinifex country) For more information on this and other exhibitions and events at the WSU Museum of Art go to museum.wsu.edu.

-Cougars go digita
+:=

+>>

 You Tube

-Broadcast Yourself
+Broadcast YourselfTM

 Watch all those cool "Go Cougs" TV spots.
-(YouTube.com/user/WashingtonStateUniv)
+(YouTube.com/user/WashingtonStateUniv) (+)

+(+)

+$\Theta$

 facebook.

 Connect your future Cougars to WSU.
 (Facebook.com/WSUFutureCougars) Or enjoy exclusive Coug sport videos, check stats, and voice your views.
-(Facebook.com/WSUCougarAthletics)

-Linked in

-Find new clients, subject experts, or even jobs in the Cougar Universe. (go.wsu.edu/linkedin)
+(Facebook.com/WSUCougarAthletics) Linked in Find new clients, subject experts, or even jobs in the Cougar Universe. (go.wsu.edu/linkedin)

-Discover the excitement of scientific and scholarly exploration. (wsm.wsu.edu/discovery)

-twitter

-Follow your favorite WSU programs, people, and campuses to be first to hear about events and news-in real time. (twitter.wsu.edu)
+Discovery Discover the excitement of scientific and scholarly exploration. (wsm.wsu.edu/discovery) twitter Follow your favorite WSU programs, people, and campuses to be first to hear about events and news-in real time. (twitter.wsu.edu)

-WASHINGTON STATE UNIVERSITY

-PO BOX 641227 PULLMAN WA 99164-1227
+WASHINGTON STATE MAGAZINE PO BOX 641227 PULLMAN WA 99164-1227 You're a part of our family.
+Are we a part of yours?

 When you become a Legacy Associate, you make WSU a member of your family.
 By including WSU in your Will or Trust, or as a beneficiary of your life insurance or retirement plan, you create a permanent legacy supporting WSU's future.
+What's your legacy?

+~~

 To create your legacy at WSU, contact the Gift Planning Office at 800-448-2978 or gpoffice@wsu.edu.

+WASHINGTON STATE UNIVERSITY FOUNDATION